Told no yet again, a boy quite bright

 A man of accolades worked himself to death

-but wished he spent the time to find a wife
+but wishes he had spent the time to find a wife

 A sick man’s family waits beside him frankly,